 The direct cost of a property or service corresponds to its cost, including GST, QST and the duties and fees paid at the time of purchase.
 However, it does not include the QST rebate that may be claimed by an organization not registered for the GST and the QST.
-Nor does it include employee salaries or administrative or overhead expenses incurred to supply the property or service.
+Nor does it include employee salaries or administrative or overhead expenses incurred to supply the property, or the cost of capital property.